pandeyabhishek28/UrbanCarton.Webapi/README.md

 ### Prerequisites

-You need to install the .Net Core 3.1, EF Core, Graph QL
+You need to install the .Net Core 3.1, SQL, EF Core, Graph QL

 you can get it here [dotnet](https://dotnet.microsoft.com/download/dotnet-core/3.1)